 “No, the words are Persian.

-“There are no words in this book,” Kismet said handing the book back.
+“There are no words in this book,” Kismet said handing the book back and went back to the food.

 “Yes there are, I read it today,” said Javeed taking the book and seeing the letters.